 This article is part of the Nonprofit Hiring Toolkit View more

 Decide on a title that makes sense both internally (in the context of other job titles) and externally.
 Avoid odd titles that only make sense internally.
 Test potential titles with people who are unfamiliar with your organization; the more quickly they can ascertain what the job is, the better.

 Use the final job description to create job announcements for networking and candidate-development emails.
 These communications are condensed versions of the full job description.
 They should include such details as your organization’s name, its mission, and what you ideally seek in a candidate.
-See our Email Job Announcement Sample.

-The job description is your primary vehicle for announcing the open position to external and internal audiences, and is a valuable tool for finding candidates best-suited to your organization's needs.
-Investing the time and effort in writing a strong job description will enable your organization to accurately articulate the opportunity to potential candidates.
+The job description is your primary vehicle for announcing the open position to external and internal audiences, and is a valuable tool for finding the candidates best-suited to your organization's needs.
+Investing the time and effort in writing a clear job description will enable your organization to accurately articulate the opportunity to potential candidates.